 Cousin restaurant to Owls Club, Penca’s cocktail program is also managed by Bryan Eichhorst.
 However, these cocktails are primarily agave spirit-focused and more fruit-forward and refreshing.
 House-made pineapple tepache is a plus.

 Reilly Craft Pizza & Drink / Tough Luck Club

 101 E. Pennington St.

-While Reilly has Italian cocktails, the Tough Luck Club downstairs is entirely focused on cocktails with fun, even snarky names such as Christmas Cards to Which I Don’t Reply.
+While Reilly has classy Italian cocktails, the Tough Luck Club downstairs is focused on cocktails with fun, even snarky names.
+If you’re feeling bold, roll the dice for one of six random libations.